caysonjh/Protein-Membrane-MD-Tutorial/README.md

 ### Tutorial Purpose

 The purpose of this tutorial is to provide an example workflow for running a protein-membrane MD simulation, and not to be comprehensive for everything that can be accomplished using these software.
 Each specific use-case may require slight adaptations to the general pipeline.
-Likewise, each use-case may also encourage certain additions to the basic simulation, such as adding external forces or introducing applied constraints.
-These instructions will seek to explain the most stripped-down base case, though can be used as scaffolding for more complex cases.
+Likewise, each use-case may also allow certain additions to the basic simulation, such as adding external forces or introducing applied constraints.
+These instructions will seek to explain the most stripped-down base case, and can be used as scaffolding for more complex cases.

 ### Prerequisites/Disclaimers

 This tutorial assumes you are using a unix-based operating system (Linux or MacOS).
 The instructions may work on Windows, but have not been tested.
 The instructions also assume that you are familiar with the command line interface (CLI) and basic bash commands.
 If you are not familiar with the command line, it is recommended to familiarize yourself with the basics of bash before proceeding.

+If you are completely unfamiliar with molecular dynamics, a basic understanding of the concepts will be helpful.
+Check out the following resources to get the basic idea and purpose of running these computational simulations: [Wikipedia](https://en.wikipedia.org/wiki/Molecular_dynamics), [Science Direct](https://www.sciencedirect.com/topics/chemistry/molecular-dynamics)

-The tutorial will embed the protein DotG from *Legionella pneumophila*, but the process can be completed with any protein in pdb ([protein databank](https://www.rcsb.org/)) file format.
-The lipids to be used to generate the membrane are POPC, POPE, and POPG.
-As with the protein, any combination of lipid files can be used, the lipid pdb files can be obtained from the [Charmm GUI Lipid Library](https://www.charmm-gui.org/?doc=archive&lib=lipid)
+The tutorial will embed the protein DotG from a secretion system in *Legionella pneumophila*, but the process can be completed with any protein in pdb ([protein databank](https://www.rcsb.org/)) file format.
+The lipids we will use to generate the membrane are POPC, POPE, and POPG.
+As with the protein, any combination of lipid files can be used.
+Lipid pdb files can be obtained from the [Charmm-GUI Lipid Library](https://www.charmm-gui.org/?doc=archive&lib=lipid)

-##### DotG Images:
+##### DotG Images (atomisitc on left, overall protein structure on right):
 <img src="images/DotG_atom.png" width="400" height="280"><img src="images/DotG_protein.png" width="400" height="280">

 ### Software Requirements